Parven05/Odin-Doc-Gen/README.md

 # Odin Doc-Gen

 A simple documentation generator for [Odin](https://odin-lang.org/) projects.
-Point it at your `src/` folder, run one command, get a single self-contained `index.html` with a searchable, filterable API reference.
+Point it at your `src/` folder, run one command, get a single self-contained `index.html` with a searchable, filterable code reference.

+> Odin already has a great built-in doc tool.
+This isn't a replacement, while working on my own project I wanted to build my own doc generator, so I made this.
+I plan to keep improving it, and if you need a quick doc site for your Odin project, feel free to use it and share it around.

 ## Requirements